sujanshanmugaraj/Yavar-Hackathon-22PD35-SUJAN-S-/README.md

 ### 🌟 VLM Used

 * BLIP-2 with ViT-GGML architecture
-* Fine-tuned on our custom dataset combining image content and structured metadata
+* Fine-tuned on my custom dataset combining image content and structured metadata

 ### 🚀 Training